moonycoin/moony/docs/resources/branding-kit.md

 ## Icon Design

-Moony's icon symbol is simple yet multilayered in meaning.
+Moony’s icon is deliberately minimal, yet layered with symbolic meaning—crafted to express both functional clarity and conceptual depth across any medium.

-* **Moon over a horizon**: Represents Moony’s namesake and evokes cyclical, organic growth.
-The horizon suggests stability and grounding; the rising moon conveys potential and movement.
+- **Moon Over Horizon:** The central form evokes a moon rising above a horizon, an allusion to Moony’s namesake and growth.
+The horizontal line grounds the symbol, suggesting stability and foundational integrity, while the ascending shape implies forward motion and open-ended potential.

-* **Binary code**: The arrangement subtly recalls the 1’s and 0’s of binary code, referencing Moony’s digital nature and inherent programmability.
+- **Binary Reference:** When rotated, the icon resembles a “1” and “0,” subtly invoking binary code.
+This visual echo underscores Moony’s digital origin and inherent programmability, positioning it as a native asset of internet capital markets.

-* **Trading notation**: The symbol can be interpreted in some contexts as “over” or “above,” echoing Moony’s upward price trajectory along its bonding curve and its participation in open, emergent markets.
+- **Market Semantics:** In trading contexts, the icon can be interpreted as denoting “over,” “above,” or directional movement, suggesting upward price momentum along Moony’s bonding curve.
+This reflects its dynamic economic model, where adoption, integration, and transaction flow drive emergent market value.

-The icon is deliberately designed for clarity at small sizes, working equally well in light or dark themes.
-Its simplicity ensures adaptability across a wide variety of mediums, from digital UIs to printed materials.
+The symbol is optimized for clarity at small sizes, performing reliably in both light and dark themes.
+Its simplicity ensures broad adaptability, while its layered references reinforce Moony’s identity as both a technical primitive and an enduring digital brand.

 ## Usage Guidelines